approov/web-quickstart-google-recaptcha-v3-javascript/SHAPES-EXAMPLE.md

 Now that you have completed the deployment of the web app with one of your preferred web servers it is time to see how it works.

 In the home page you can see three buttons.
-Click in the `UNPROTECTED` button to see the unprotected Shapes web app":
+Click the `UNPROTECTED` button to see the unprotected Shapes web app":

 <p>
   <img src="/readme-images/unprotected-homepage.png" width="480" title="Shapes unprotected web app home page">
 </p>

-Click on the `HELLO` button and you should see this:
+Click the `HELLO` button and you should see this:

 <p>
   <img src="/readme-images/unprotected-hello-page.png" width="480" title="Shapes unprotected web app hello page">